section-engineering-education/engineering-education/content/articles/implementation-of-fuzzy-logic-in-matlab/index.md

 ![fuzzy toolbox](/engineering-education/implementation-of-fuzzy-logic-in-matlab/fuzzy_three.jpeg)
 *Figure3.0 This is the fuzzy toolbox*

-Here, we have three blocks, is, input, Mamdani and output.
+Here, we have three blocks, that is, input, Mamdani and output.
+These are matlab blocks that carries out various processes.
 In the input, this is where we input our data and for the fuzzification process.
 The output section, which displays the output results, acts as a defuzzification.
+The meaning of the fuzzification and defuzzification is still the same as that explained in the overview section.
 Finally, the Mamdani is for the rule-based block.
 What it means is that you define your rules in this box.
 Now double-click on the input to open it up.
 When you do so, a window shown below opens up.

 ![input window](/engineering-education/implementation-of-fuzzy-logic-in-matlab/fuzzy_four.jpeg)
 *figure4.0 This is the input section for inputing your variables*